Zeppelin University: Selection process

 Applicants are selected by the university in a two-step selection process: after a detailed written application, in which the first round of selection is made, candidates are invited to an assessment day (Pioneers Wanted).
 Candidates go through several interviews with professors, students, alumni, and external reviewers.
 Written tests are also featured.
 Candidates have to complete a group project which is presented to the assessment committee.

 Engagement and student projects

 There are some 59 student groups and projects, such as groups affiliated with political parties (LHG, Jusos, RCDS), a debating club (Soapbox), the Club of International Politics (CIP), a Model United Nations group (MUN), which also organizes LakeMun, entrepreneurial groups, a cultural club which also organizes a music festival at the university (SeeKult), a student medical service (ZUFA), a film group, several bands and many more – some of them are even known nationally (RockYourLife, for example).
 A student radio station, Welle20, went on air in 2008.
 In the last few years new initiatives have emerged for example the "ZUtaten" career fair, or the student consulting group "Whyknot".
 There is also an ERASMUS group named "International Student Group" and the "Hochschulsport" club which organises several sport activities such as volleyball, cheerleading, lacrosse, and rowing.

+Since 2003, more than 120 companies have been founded at the university.
+Besides ZU itself, also the craft company J. Wagner has a business incubator at the university's start-up center.